 And you say he was predictable.

-On the other hand, who would think that when it comes to a criminal defendant, he would line up with them at times.
+On the other hand, who would think that when it comes to a criminal defendant, he would line up with them at times?

-Now that might you might say that's a liberal issue, but it's not.
+Now, you might say that's a liberal issue, but it's not.

 But let's be clear, you know, we don't mean these words as bad words.